ModelEarth/community/projects/README.md

 1. Contribute a USSEIO Widget to the [DataUSA.io](https://datausa.io/) GitHub repos.

 1. Test output normalization for [Sankey chart](../../io/charts/sankey/) using the [USEEIO API Examples](/community/resources/useeio/)

-1. Output [All the Places](https://www.alltheplaces.xyz/) into zip folders.

-These could reside in our forked repo with the zip files Kathryn Winglee generated:
-[zip/io/data](https://model.earth/zip/io/) folders where demographics .json and .md files reside.
-(or save in community-data repo.)

 1. Expand upon [county-based results](../../localsite/info/) to provide zipcode-based industry lists. - [Details](industries)